tytydraco/yessleep/out/I_was_paid_to_be_a_fake_customer_at_a_dying_mall_Something_strange_is_happening_in_there.md

 No other buildings around.
 No other sign of life at all.
 Just a desolate stretch of highway on one side and a dense forest on the other.

-It’s about ten minutes out of the city, smack dab between some grey industrial area and a long stretch of farmland.
+It’s about thirty minutes out of the city, smack dab between some grey industrial area and a long stretch of farmland.
 I cannot fathom what the target demographic was here.

 It’s about ten before two.
 A lot of thoughts running through my head but I’m doing a good job of stamping most of them out.
 In another five minutes, I’ll head in.